SoulGuedria/telegraf/README.md

 we'll eagerly accept pull
 requests and will manage the set of plugins that Telegraf supports.

+to be able to add nvidia-smi plugin we should modity the default runtime to nvidia: sudo vim /etc/docker/daemon.json
+"default-runtime": "nvidia"

 ## Contributing

 There are many ways to contribute: